Caulonia (ancient city): Archaeology

 The first archaeological excavations were conducted between 1911 and 1913 by Paolo Orsi.

-The excavation area is named "Saggio SAS II" and topologically "San Marco nord-est".
-It is bordered by the Ionian Sea on the east, the Taranto-Reggio Calabria railway on the west, the Assi river on the north and the "casemate" area on the south.

 In 1969 a mosaic depicting a dragon was discovered in what is now called the "House of the Dragon".
 It was first exhibited in the Museo Nazionale della Magna Grecia, but was restored and transferred to the Monasterace Archeological Museum in 2012.

-In 2012 the archaeologist Francesco Cuteri and his team discovered a mosaic floor of 25 square meters.
-Dating to late 4th century BC, it is one of the largest mosaics from the Hellenistic period found in Southern Italy.
-It was discovered in what is thought to have been a thermal bathhouse.
+In 2012 a mosaic floor of 25 m2 dating to late 4th century BC was discovered in what is thought to have been a thermal bathhouse.
+It is one of the largest mosaics from the Hellenistic period found in Southern Italy.
 The mosaic is divided into nine polychrome squares and another space with a polychrome rosette at the entrance of the room.
-It depicts a dragon in its center, comparable to the mosaic discovered in 1969.
+It depicts a dragon in its centre, comparable to the mosaic discovered in 1969.

-On 8 October 2013 the discovery of a bronze tablet from fifth century BC in the urban sanctuary was announced.
+In 2013 a bronze tablet from the 5th century BC was discovered.
 The tablet has a dedication of eighteen lines written in the Achaean alphabet, the longest Achaean inscription ever discovered in Magna Graecia.